-If you too are facing this issue, you should know that this happens due to an incorrect allocation of registry entries, which could probably have been tweaked by third-party apps.
+If you too are facing this issue, you should know that this happens due to incorrect allocation of registry entries, which could probably have been tweaked by third-party apps.
 In addition to this, failure of Remote Procedure Call and Remote Procedure Call Locater services may also result in the same error.
-So you should firstly confirm that these services are functioning properly, by running services.msc, and then proceed with this registry tweak.
+So you should first confirm that these services are functioning properly, by running services.msc, and then proceed with this registry tweak.
 I am sure that I don’t need to tell you to make a system restore point first, before touching the Windows Registry.

 The Remote Procedure Call Failed

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 3. In the left pane of this location, under the key Storage, scroll down and look for winstore_cw5n1h2txyewy subkey.
 This subkey is mandatory and should remain there, if you don’t find it, create one using right-click on Storage key, and select New key.